matias-ceau/scripts/docs/scripts/script_launcher.sh.md

 #### Overview

-The `script_launcher.sh` is designed to facilitate the execution of various scripts located in a specified directory.
-By leveraging `fzf`, the script provides a fuzzy-find interface that allows users to search through scripts quickly.
-The use of `fd` enables rapid file discovery, and `bat` enhances the user experience by providing a live preview of script documentation, making it easier to understand what each script does before executing it.

-The script operates as follows:
-- The `fd` command searches for files and outputs the results cleanly.
-- The results are piped to `xargs` to pass each script's basename to the `improved-fzfmenu.sh` for displaying in a fuzzy-find menu.
-- Each selected item reveals documentation in a preview pane, which can be instantly accessed, and scripts can be executed through pressing Enter.
+The `script_launcher.sh` script is designed to provide a convenient way to run various user scripts stored in a specified directory.
+It utilizes `fd` to search for scripts in the `$SCRIPTS` directory, then uses `xargs` to prepare the results for fzf, which presents an interactive fuzzy search interface.
+Selected scripts can be previewed using `bat`, and upon selecting a script and pressing Enter, it executes in a new Bash shell.

+This approach streamlines the process of locating and running scripts, especially for users who manage multiple script files and prefer a visual, interactive method.
+The use of `bat` for previewing adds an extra layer of clarity, as it highlights the scripts' contents.

 ---